brokensmile2103/init-live-search/README.md

    - Triple-clicking anywhere on the page (within 0.5s)
    - Clicking any element with a `data-ils` attribute
    - Visiting a URL with `#search` or `?modal=search&term=...`

+## Requirements

+- WordPress 6.9 or later (raised from 5.9 in v2.0.0, to support the Abilities API integration)
+- PHP 7.4 or later

 ## License